 Would we rather accept a sentimental vision, or adjust to gritty reality?

-Deciding whether our glass is half full, or half empty, tells us who we are.
+Is our glass half full, or half empty?

 Haiti is a pot of spicy soup with ingredients we savor, and ingredients we spit out.